wethod/learning-center-source/content/reports/index.md

 * **Gender distribution**: (in units) this chart shows the gender distribution in your company.
 Each team member can express their gender identity from the contact information section inside their [profile page]({{< relref "settings/index.md#profile" >}}).

 * **Age distribution**: (in units) this chart shows the age distribution in your company.
-To better digest this information, Wethod divides the population belonging to a given set of age ranges: less than 19 years, 20-29, 30-39, 49-49, 50-59, and more than 60
+To better digest this information, Wethod divides the population belonging to a given set of age ranges: less than 20 years old, 20-29, 30-39, 49-49, 50-59, and more than 60 years old.

 * **Tag charts**: (in units) this chart(s) show(s) tags demographics which vary depending on your company’s preference.
 To add tags to a team member head to the [Team settings]({{< relref "settings/index.md#team" >}}), choose a tag category name and add tag names to team members.